 Use the recipe card to increase the serving size.
 Add all the ingredients to a blender, and blend until smooth.
 You may have to do several batches depending on the amount of lassis you'd like to make.

 Transfer the lassi to large pitchers with lids.
-Serve in tall glasses with ice.
+Serve immediately in tall glasses with ice to keep it chilled between guests.

 More Indian Drink Recipes to try